-There is no other global community made up of educational policymakers, marketplace product and service providers and the customers they serve, collaborating daily to address real world learning information and resource issues.
+There is no other global community made up of educational policymakers, marketplace product and service providers and the customers they serve, collaborating daily to address real world learning information and privacy issues.

-The Access 4 Learning (A4L) Community, previously the SIF Association, is a unique, non-profit collaboration composed of schools, districts, local authorities, states, US and International Ministries of Education, software vendors and consultants who collectively address all aspects of learning information management and access to support learning.
-The A4L Community is “Powered by SIF” Specifications as its major technical tool to allow for this management and access simply, securely and in a scalable, standard way regardless of the platform hosting those applications.
+The Access 4 Learning (A4L) Community, and its Special Interest Group the Student Data Privacy Consortium (SDPC), is a unique, non-profit collaboration composed of schools, districts, local authorities, states, US and International Ministries of Education, software vendors and consultants who collectively address all aspects of learning information management and access to support learning.
+The A4L Community strives for these educational stakeholders to establish common expectations in the connecting and securing effective learning ecosystems regardless of the platform hosting those applications.
 The Access 4 Learning Community has united these education technology end users and providers in an unprecedented effort to give teachers more time to do what they do best: teach.

 Education is a complex activity that is part science and part art…

 With this in mind, education, parents, and school administrators must have access to state-of-the-art tools populated with secure, up-to-date information in order to make effective use of a myriad of diverse resources.
 Seamless integration of a broad

 a spectrum of instructional, administrative and communication tools is an essential foundation for an environment that addresses the needs of all learners.

 In response to demand from educators, a series of meetings began in July 1998 between Microsoft Corporation in partnership with 18 other companies, on the topic of interoperability between education

 applications.
 Their primary conclusion was that the best solution was for interested parties to collectively define standards that all software vendors could adopt.
 These standards would define common data formats, naming conventions, and rules of